angular/angular/aio/content/guide/built-in-directives.md

 <div class="alert is-helpful">

-To add or remove a *single* class, use [class binding](guide/attribute-binding#class-binding) rather than `NgClass`.
+To add or remove a single class, see the [class binding](guide/attribute-binding#class-binding) section of [Attribute, class, and style bindings](guide/attribute-binding).

 </div>

-Consider a `setCurrentClasses()` component method that sets a component property, `currentClasses`, with an object that adds or removes three classes based on the `true`/`false` state of three other component properties.
-Each key of the object is a CSS class name; its value is `true` if the class should be added, `false` if it should be removed.
+Consider a `setCurrentClasses()` method that sets a property, `currentClasses`, with an object.
+The object adds or removes three classes based on the `true` or `false` value of the `saveable`, `modified`, and `special` properties.
+Each key of the object is a CSS class name.
+Angular adds the corresponding class when the value is `true` and removes the class when the value is `false`.

 <code-example path="built-in-directives/src/app/app.component.ts" region="setClasses" header="src/app/app.component.ts"></code-example>

-Adding an `ngClass` property binding to `currentClasses` sets the element's classes accordingly:
+Adding an `ngClass` property binding to `currentClasses` sets the element's classes according to the values in the `currentClasses` object.

 <code-example path="built-in-directives/src/app/app.component.html" region="NgClass-1" header="src/app/app.component.html"></code-example>

 <div class="alert is-helpful">

-Remember that in this situation you'd call `setCurrentClasses()`, both initially and when the dependent properties change.
+For more details about how to call `setCurrentClasses()` initially and when the dependent properties change, see the <live-example></live-example> .

 </div>